diracdeltas/sniffly/README.md

 ## How it works

-I recommend reading the inline comments in `src/index.js` to understand how Sniffly does a timing attack in both FF and Chrome without polluting the local HSTS store. tl;dr version:
+I recommend reading the inline comments in `src/index.js` to understand how Sniffly does a timing attack in Chrome without polluting the local HSTS store. tl;dr version:

 1. User visits Sniffly page